RahulChandrasekaran/Real_vs_AI_Generated_Images_Classifier/README.md

 **Tools and Libraries:**

-Used Tensorflow for model training, the model is trained on T4 GPU.
+Used Tensorflow for model training.

 **DataPreparation:**